Peru country brief

 Over the last decade, Peru has been very active in engaging the global economy through regional integration and a commitment to pursuing bilateral FTAs.
 Peru has concluded negotiations on FTAs with Chile, the United States, Singapore, China, Korea, Japan, Mexico, Panama, Costa Rica, Canada and the EU.
 It also has a protocol on acceleration of the liberalisation of trade in goods and trade facilitation with Thailand.
 Peru is a member of the Andean Community Customs Union and has signed partial preferential trade agreements with Cuba, Argentina and Brazil.

 Peru, along with Australia, New Zealand, Brunei, Chile, Singapore, Malaysia, Vietnam, the United States, Canada, Mexico and now Japan, is negotiating an expanded Trans-Pacific Strategic Economic Partnership (TPP) agreement.
 The agreement is seen as a potential pathway to advancing broader Asia-Pacific regional economic integration.

-Peru has been a strong driver in the development of the Pacific Alliance, a trade liberalising pact between Peru, Chile, Colombia, Mexico, and Costa Rica.
+Peru has been a strong driver in the development of the Pacific Alliance, a trade liberalising pact between Peru, Chile, Colombia, Mexico, and soon, Costa Rica, which is in the process of becoming a full member.
 Australia was admitted as an observer to the Pacific Alliance in 2012 and attended the May 2013 Summit in Colombia.

 Australia and Peru share significant interests and cooperate internationally in an increasing range of areas, including the environment, fisheries management and international law enforcement.